 Reduce the heat to medium-low, and simmer until the sauce is thick and coats the back of a spoon, about 4 minutes.

-7 Remove from heat and add the cheese: Remove the béchamel from the heat and whisk in the blue cheese a few crumbles at a time.
+Remove the béchamel from the heat and whisk in the blue cheese a few crumbles at a time.
 Season the sauce with salt, pepper, nutmeg, and a pinch of cayenne, if you want a little heat.
 Taste and adjust the seasoning, if desired.

-8 Add the béchamel to the vegetables: Pour the warm béchamel over the top of the vegetables in the gratin dish and let sit for at least 15 minutes to allow the sauce to soak into the vegetables.
+Pour the warm béchamel over the top of the vegetables in the gratin dish and let sit for at least 15 minutes to allow the sauce to soak into the vegetables.

 Scatter the pecans over the top of the gratin.
 (The gratin can be made ahead up to this point, then refrigerated until ready to bake.)

-9 Cover and bake: Snugly cover the gratin with foil and bake for 45 minutes.
+Snugly cover the gratin with foil and bake for 45 minutes.
 Uncover and bake for another 20 minutes, or until the gratin is golden brown and bubbly, and the vegetables are tender when pierced with a knife.

-10 Serve: Let rest 20 minutes before serving.
+Let rest 20 minutes before serving.